GemHill/HTMLCSS/README.md

 * Type `git push` and press enter
 * Your changes should be live on the site

-## Resources and tips
+## Resources, troubleshooting, and FAQs

+### Resources
-* These can be found in the resouce file, which can be viewed on Github
+* More ressources can be found in the resouce file, which can be viewed on Github
+* Github has decent documentation [here](https://guides.github.com/) and google is your friend
+* [Codecademy](https://www.codecademy.com/) also has git and html/css/other language resources to extend your site further

+### Tips
 * If you want to add another page, make another file with the extension .html (contact.html for example).
 Open notepad or notepad++ or sublime and create a new file, saving it as filename.html.
    * Copy everything in [this file](https://gist.github.com/GemHill/beb4e8b802880541800b2fc9786a793e) at the top of your new page, and then put the rest of the copy in as you wish between the `<body>` and `</body>` tags
-* Github has decent documentation [here](https://guides.github.com/) and google is your friend
-* [Codecademy](https://www.codecademy.com/) also has git and html/css/other language resources to extend your site further
+   * See the index.html file in this repo to see how to add links to pages

+### FAQs

+_My changes aren't showing up!?_
+* Try waiting a minute or two - it takes a while for github to catch up sometimes.
+Or open the page in a private window/incognito (Ususally File > New > Private/Incognito in your browser)
+* Check your html has all the closing tags (`</p>` or `</h1>` for example), and your css has all the closing curly brackets ( } after every property)

+_Git is doing a weird thing/nothing at all_
+* If you get an error message, google that message.
+Someone else will have had the same issue, promise
+* `Git status` as often as you want.
+IT will tell you want git is doing, and what you need to do